Tomi Lahren v. Glenn Beck

 University of Texas Southwestern Medical Center v.
 Nassar, 133 S.Ct.
 2517 (S. Ct.
 2013)

 James O. Rogers, et. al. v.
 Victor Zanetti, et. al., ____ S.W.3d ____ (Tex.
 April 28, 2017)

-Brian has been listed as a Thomson Reuters Super Lawyer by Texas Monthly magazine from 2003 - 2017.
-In 2015, 2016, and 2017, Lauten was listed as one of the Best Lawyers in Dallas by D Magazine.
+Brian has been listed as a Thomson Reuters Super Lawyer by Texas Monthly magazine every year since 2003.
+Since 2015, Brian has been listed as one of the Best Lawyers in Dallas by D Magazine.
+Brian has been listed in Best Lawyers in America every year since 2019.
 Brian is a past recipient of the John Howie Award from the Dallas Trial Lawyers Association for the "Courageous Pursuit of Justice in the Face of Adversity."
-Brian recently received the first ever Founders’ Award in legendary trial lawyer Don Keenan's name presented by the American Board of Trial Advocates (ABOTA) Foundation for tireless service to protecting the Seventh Amendment right to a civil jury trial.
+Brian is a past recipient of the Don Keenan Founders’ Award presented by the American Board of Trial Advocates (ABOTA) Foundation for tireless service to protecting the Seventh Amendment right to a civil jury trial.